microsoft/promptflow/docs/how-to-guides/develop-a-flow/develop-evaluation-flow.md

     return result
 ```

 The parameter `grades` in above function, contains all results that are produced by the regular node `grade`.
-Assuming the referred stantdard flow run has 3 outputs:
+Assuming the referred standard flow run has 3 outputs:

 ```json
 {"prediction": "App"}